-OMT representatives (clinical microbiologist, senior clinicians).
+- clinical information about the disease - OMT representatives (clinical microbiologist, senior clinicians).

-Find cases

-Gather critical information by:

-- interview

-- follow-up of disease notification

-- · health alerts.

-- Healthcare workers.

-- OMT representatives.

-- Healthcare facility management.

-Identify and count cases

-Collect the following types of information:

-- identifying information

-- demographic information

-- clinical information

-- risk factor information (including environmental tests).

-• OMT representative.

-Tabulate information collected on cases investigated and update as new cases appear

-- Time-date of onset of illness.

-- Person-age, sex.

-- Place-where did the exposure occur?

-- Other relevant information.

-• OMT representative.
+Steps Suggested approach Responsibilities (dependent on facility and type of outbreak) of concern characteristics of the people who are affected information about the location specification of the time period for the outbreak.
+Case definition can be refined later after collection of primary data.
+Cases should be classified using the case definition as: 'Confirmed' (usually laboratory verification) 'Probable' (usually has typical clinical features) 'Suspect' (usually has fewer typical clinical features).
+Find cases Gather critical information by:interviewfollow-up of disease notificationhealth alerts.
+Healthcare workers.OMT representatives.Healthcare facility management.
+Identify and count cases Collect the following types of information: identifying information demographic information clinical information risk factor information (including environmental tests).
+OMT representative.
+Tabulate information collected on cases investigated and update as new cases appear Time-date of onset of illness.
+Person-age, sex.
+Place-where did the exposure occur?
+Other relevant information.
+OMT representative.
 Step 4.
-Characterise outbreak by person, place and time

-Review descriptive epidemiology of all cases

-Descriptive epidemiological date includes:

-- person: sex, age, occupation, residence - place: information that provides detail about possible source of agent and nature of exposure - time: date and time of onset, record relevant events in a timeline.
+Characterise outbrea k by person, place and time Review descriptive epidemiology of all cases Descriptive epidemiological date includes: person: sex, age, occupation, residence place: information that provides detail about possible source of agent and nature of exposure time: date and time of onset, record relevant events in a timeline.
 OMT representative.
 Step 5.
-Determine who is at risk

-Identify groups at risk

-- Number of people who have developed the disease/condition of interest (numerator). - At risk population: number of people likely to be exposed e.g. total number of patients on ward, staff and visitor contact (denominator). - Time and place of onset. - Personal characteristics.
+Determine who is at I isk Identify groups at risk Number of people who have developed the disease/condition of interest (numerator).
+At risk population: number of people likely to be exposed e.g. total number of patients on ward, staff and visitor contact (denominator).
+Time and place of onset.
+Personal characteristics.
 OMT representative.

-Initiate precautionary measures

-- Use of standard precautions and appropriate transmission-based precautions.

-- · Healthcare workers.

-- Infection control

-- Increase frequency and efficiency of environmental cleaning. - Prophylactic treatment/immunisation. - · Antibiotic restrictions. - · Exclusion of cases from high risk activities. - Isolation and/or cohorting of patients. - Restricting movement of patients, staff and visitors - Screening of patients with isolation of patients and cohorting of contacts. - Provision of health information and advice.
+Steps Suggested approach Responsibilities (dependent on facility and type of outbreak) Initiate precautionary measures Use of standard precautions and appropriate transmission-based precautions.
+Increase frequency and efficiency of environmental cleaning.
+Prophylactic treatment/immunisation.
+Antibiotic restrictions.
+Exclusion of cases from high risk activities.
+Isolation and/or cohorting of patients.
+Restricting movement of patients, staff and visitors.
+Screening of patients with isolation of patients and cohorting of contacts.
+Provision of health information and advice.
+Healthcare workers.
+Infection control professional.

-professional.

 Step 6.
-Implement ongoing control/prevention measures (this can be done at any time during the outbreak as deemed necessary)

-Review measures initiated for immediate control (Step 1 and Step 5)

-- Are infection control measures adequate to reduce risk of transmission?

-- · Healthcare workers.

-- OMT.

-- Healthcare facility management.

-Implement appropriate ongoing control measures and strategies to prevent further illness (see Section 3.4.2.1)

-- Restrict spread from the case.

-- Interrupt chain of infection.

-- Interrupt transmission or reduce exposure.

-- Reduce susceptibility to infection.

-- · Assessment of policy, regulations, standards.

-- Healthcare workers.

-- OMT.

-- Healthcare facility management.

-Communicate and coordinate with all stakeholders

-- Electronic flagging of medical records of contacts.

-- Reinforcement of infection control precautions to staff, patients and visitors.

-- Healthcare workers.

-- OMT.

-- Infection control professional.

-Make plans to evaluate their effectiveness

-- Document type and time of implementation of infection control measures.

-- Monitor factors contributing or affected by outbreak and any associated changes.

-- Healthcare workers.

-- OMT.

-- Infection control professional.
+Implement ongoing cor (this can be done at any time du ntrol/prevention measures ring the outbreak as deemed necessary) Review measures initiated for immediate control (Step 1 and Step 5) Are infection control measures adequate to reduce risk of transmission?
+Healthcare workers.OMT.Healthcare facility management.
+Implement appropriate ongoing control measures and strategies to prevent further illness (see Section 3.4.2.1) Restrict spread from the case.
+Interrupt chain of infection.
+Interrupt transmission or reduce exposure.
+Reduce susceptibility to infection.
+Assessment of policy, regulations, standards.
+Healthcare workers.OMT.Healthcare facility management.
+Communicate and coordinate with all stakeholders Electronic flagging of medical records of contacts.
+Reinforcement of infection control precautions to staff, patients and visitors.
+Healthcare workers.OMT.Infection control professional.
+Make plans to evaluate their effectiveness Document type and time of implementation of infection control measures.
+Monitor factors contributing or affected by outbreak and any associated changes.
+Healthcare workers.OMT.Infection control professional.
 Step 7.
-Communicate findings

-Prepare written report that evaluates methods used for the control of the outbreak

-- Include discussion of factors leading to outbreak, comprehensive timelines, summary of investigation and documented actions. - Short and long term recommendations for prevention of similar outbreak. - Disseminate to appropriate stakeholders including publication. - OMT. - Healthcare facility management.
+Communicate findings Prepare written report that evaluates methods used for the control of the outbreak Include discussion of factors leading to outbreak, comprehensive timelines, summary of investigation and documented actions.
+Short and long term recommendations for prevention of similar outbreak.
+Disseminate to appropriate stakeholders including publication.
+OMT.
+Healthcare facility management.